backface/rndlikr/README.md

 This is a proof-of-concept version for now.
-It works for one tab, but might get a bit confused it you open several tabs with facebook.
+It works for one tab, but might get a bit confused it you open several tabs with facebook (it still work on only one)

 ## INSTALL

 There is no signed package at the moment.
-To try it out, you have two possibilities:
+To try it out, you have two possibilities (Firefox):

 1. Open Firefox and load `about:debugging` in the URL bar.
 Click the [Load Temporary Add-on](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox)